 Below are the top Pro’s and Con’s for the First Look, and how to choose what works best for you.

-Having a private moment between you and your traverse-city-wedding-photographer-6husband-to-be is almost unheard of on your wedding day (believe it or not.)
+Having a private moment between you and your husband-to-be is almost unheard of on your wedding day (believe it or not.)
 The First Look has become the most private part of your day (away from wedding party or hovering mothers.)
 It is quiet and peaceful and allows time to LOVE on each other (with your photographer there to capture it all so that you can always remember this moment and the expressions that go with it.)

 Coordinate with your photographer or wedding planner to make sure that there is enough time after your “first look” that you are able to leave the premises to give yourself at least 30-45 minutes before your ceremony to digress and relax (and also allows time for the adrenaline to build back up until you see your hubby-to-be again as man and wife!)
 This also hides you from your guests!